 - Fulfill all financial obligations to Valencia.

-- Valencia awards degrees to students at the end of each Fall, Spring, and Summer Full Term, and holds commencement ceremonies annually at the end of Spring Term.
+- Valencia awards degrees to students at the end of each Fall, Spring, and Summer Full Term, and holds commencement ceremonies annually at the end of Fall and Spring Term.

 - Your governing catalog is the Valencia College catalog in effect at the time of your initial enrollment in associate or bachelor’s degree credit courses as a degree-seeking student at Valencia.
 A Valencia catalog is valid for five academic years provided you are continuously enrolled as defined in the glossary of this catalog.
 If you are applying to a limited access program and the admissions requirements change within your five year catalog time period, you will qualify for a transition plan to the new requirements.
 Your governing catalog will be updated to the Valencia College catalog in effect at the time of your enrollment in the limited access program.
 You may officially declare any subsequent catalog as your governing catalog and follow its requirements for your initial degree or certificate program until that catalog expires.
 If you change your degree or certificate program, your governing catalog will be the catalog in effect at the time of your change.
 If you add a degree or certificate program, the new program will be governed by the catalog in effect at the time of the addition while the governing catalog for the original program will remain unchanged.
 If your governing catalog has expired, your new governing catalog will be the catalog in effect in your next term of enrollment.
 Should the District Board of Trustees approve changes in program requirements to be effective within the academic year, the revised requirements will be available in the catalog, academic departments, and Career Program Advisors' offices.
 Students affected by the change in requirements should contact the appropriate Program Advisor, Program Director, or Academic Dean to discuss degree requirements and education plan options.